tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 always have to be looking for the double opportunity.
 Time is at a premium.
 Resources are scarce.
 Don’t waste any of them.

-You’d Do This Only for Them
+# You’d Do This Only for Them

-T
-he comedian Hasan Minhaj tells a story about taking his young daughter to school picture day.
+The comedian Hasan Minhaj tells a story about taking his young daughter to school picture day.
 She had a runny nose and was having trouble wiping it.
 The next thing he knew, he found himself sucking the snot out of his daughter’s nose with a Starbucks straw.
 As the sheer foulness of the